cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 - [x] Find the best combination of max_iterations and max_permutations for a fixed computational budget
 - [x] When a node is expanded for the first time, start with the action deemed best by the HeuristicPlayer
 - [x] Improve the aggregation of scores from all Mcts trees
-- [ ] Maybe reuse the nodes from the previous decisions instead of always starting from scratch
+- [x] Reuse the nodes from the previous decisions instead of always starting from scratch
 - [ ] Expand an action and a permutation in each iteration

 > **Computational budget: `time_limit_sec` vs `max_iterations`**